joejnke/RDBMS/README.md

  - Rows are n-tuples
  - Columns/Atributes comes from a defined set called Domain

-##### Each attribute requires a uniqu identifier/name
+##### Each attribute requires a unique identifier/name

-## Relational Schima and Relational instance
+## Relational Schema and Relational instance
-A relational Schima contains the table name and it's atribute name.
+A relational Schema contains the table name and it's atribute name.

 A relational instance is a set of finite tuples created with a predefined schema.
-Look at the example below,it is the relational schima where table name is student and Name,Age and Department are Attributes.
+Look at the example below,it is the relational schema where table name is student and Name,Age and Department are Attributes.